scottyschup/ruby-curriculum/projects/minesweeper.md

 ### Reveal

-First, he can choose a square to reveal.
+First, they can choose a square to reveal.
 If it contains a bomb, game over.
 Otherwise, it will be revealed.
 If none of its neighbors contains a bomb, then all the adjacent neighbors are also revealed.
 If any of the neighbors have no adjacent bombs, they too are revealed.
 Et